YonekuraLab/ParallEM/README.md

   * The goniometer runs at 0.000841043 degree / pulse (for CRYO ARM and standard machine) or at 0.000252313 degree / pulse (a special slower gonio).
   * You can check this value with JEOL Goniotools.
   * Rotation shows the rotation speed as 0.000252313 * 1kHz * f, where f = 1, 2, 3, ...
 12 for your reference.
-  * Please use the correct version of TEM external, otherwise Rotation/RotationCryoARM300 do not work.
+  * Please use the correct version of TEM External, otherwise Rotation/RotationCryoARM300 do not work.
   * The goniometer in some machines only supports stepwise tilt with a constant speed, and you may ask JEOL to change the gonio system.